Sixth Annual Cinefessions Summer Screams Challenge (#CSSC6)

 - What does the winner receive at the end of the month?

 The participant with the most points earns a prize.
-The second, third, fourth, and fifth place contestants will be placed into a random drawing, and ONE of those four participants will also earn a prize, but of lesser value than the first place winner.
 Note that if more than 20 participants join, a larger prize will be awarded at the end, so tell your friends (see above).
 Also, all active participants (excluding Cinefessions writers) will be entered in to win a separate prize.

 - Who has final say on all decisions of the Cinefessions Summer Screams Challenge?